jrheard/blog/_drafts/book-report-architecture-patterns-python.md

 ## Dependency Inversion Principle

 This term was new to me, and is my favorite idea from the whole book.
 It's easiest to explain by contrast to the previous example.
-Most of the codebases I've worked in have used models like this as their core primitives:
+Most of the codebases I've worked in have used models like this as their core primitives instead of going with the approach you saw above:

 <textarea class="hidden">
 class OrderLine(ORMBaseClass):